Any28Flo/chat_iVentas/README.md

 _What and why are we doing this?_

-Build a backend realtime application that enable bi-directional communication.
+Build a realtime application that enable bi-directional communication.

 ## Goals